open-policy-agent/opa/docs/content/cli.md

   -f, --format {pretty,json}   set output format (default pretty) -h, --help                   help for parse
       --json-include string    include or exclude optional elements.
 By default comments are included.
 Current options: locations, comments.
 E.g. --json-include locations,-comments will include locations and exclude comments.
-      --v1-compatible          opt-in to OPA features and behaviors that are enabled by default in OPA v1.0
 ```

 ____